lunarmodules/ldoc/doc/doc.md

     examples = {'examples', exclude = {'examples/slow.lua'}}

 That is, all files in the `examples` folder are to be pretty-printed, except for `slow.lua` which is meant to be called from one of the examples.
-Now a see-reference to `testu.lua` resolves to 'examples/testu.lua.html'.
+To link to an example, use a reference like `@{\testu.lua}` which resolves to 'examples/testu.lua.html'.

 Examples may link back to the API documentation, for instance the example `input.lua` has a `@{\spawn_process}` inline reference.

 By default, LDoc uses a built-in Lua code 'prettifier'.
-See-references are allowed in comments, and also in code if they're enclosed in backticks.
+Reference links are allowed in comments, and also in code if they're enclosed in backticks.
+Lua and C are known languages.

 [lxsh](https://github.com/xolox/lua-lxsh)
-can be used (available from LuaRocks) if you want support for C as well. `pretty='lxsh'` will cause `lxsh` to be used, if available.
+can be used (available from LuaRocks) if you want something more powerful. `pretty='lxsh'` will cause `lxsh` to be used, if available.

 ##  Readme files